pulsarf/waterfall/README.md

 --fake_packet_reversed - Sends fake packets in reversed order.
 --fake_packet_double - Sends two fake packets instead of one.
 --packet_hop [U8] - Applies all traffic modifications only to specific number of packets.
+--split_record_sni - Tampers all TLS segments with SNI, creating a new record in between of the SNI.

 --http_host_cmix - Mix Host header case in HTTP --http_host_rmspace - Remove space after Host: header in HTTP